Do you need to spend money to perform A/B tests for your mobile apps? The answer would be yes if you want more advanced features.

-When deciding this tool to use think about the functionality that you need and the resources that you have.
 Do you need something more basic that doesn’t require developers to use?

 Do you need something more advanced in functionality?
 Do you currently use any A/B testing tools for your mobile apps?
 Have you ever tried any of the tools listed in the post?